syncfusion-content/wpf-docs/wpf/Pivot-Grid/Updating.md

 ---
 layout: post
-title: Updating Values | Pivot Grid | Syncfusion
+title: Updating in WPF Pivot Grid control | Syncfusion
-description: Support to perform the real time updates for the values at run-time in pivot grid control. | Syncfusion
+description: Learn about Updating support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Updating Values in Pivot Grid
+# Updating in WPF Pivot Grid

 The pivot grid supports updating the values in the pivot grid in real time and it can be achieved through the `EnableUpdating` property.
 While handling the updating operations, the values will be calculated automatically and its total values will be reflected.